OCA/reporting-engine/report_qweb_chrome_renderer/README.rst

 Configuration
 =============

 The addon wil search for a chrome binary in the ``PATH`` and Odoo's ``bin_path`` configuration setting.
-If your chrome binary is located somewhere else, set the config parameter ``report_render_chrome.chrome_bin``.
+If your chrome binary is located somewhere else, set the config parameter ``report_qweb_chrome_renderer.chrome_bin``.

-By default, Odoo communicates with Chrome via localhost:9222, if you need to set a different port, set config parameter ``report_render_chrome.chrome_port``.
+By default, Odoo communicates with Chrome via localhost:9222, if you need to set a different port, set config parameter ``report_qweb_chrome_renderer.chrome_port``.

-This module already passes a bunch of parameter to Chrome to make it work in the first place, if you need to add more parameters, set ``report_render_chrome.chrome_extra_parameters``.
+This module already passes a bunch of parameter to Chrome to make it work in the first place, if you need to add more parameters, set ``report_qweb_chrome_renderer.chrome_extra_parameters``.

 Usage
 =====